 Some riders may drop out before the end because they live close to the route.
 Make sure you know this is what they are doing.
 The leader should usually return to the shop to make sure that everyone knows their way home and there is usually an opportunity to go to the Blue Belle café.

-Remember to email details of any new riders to Graham Blackwood email@example.com after the ride so that he can keep tabs on new riders.
+Remember to email details of any new riders to Louisa Harding firstname.lastname@example.org after the ride so that she can keep tabs on new riders.

 If the worst happens on the ride